Text consolidated by Valsts valodas centrs (State

 expired or the free port has been abolished;

-2) the term of validity of such permission has expired;
+2) the term of validity of such permit has expired;

 3) the zone authority or free port authority and the zone or